Hiring employees can be a time consuming and expensive process.

 - Did the employee know who to go to with questions?

-Take what is learned and continually try to improve the on-boarding process.
+Take what is learned and continually try to improve the onboarding process.

 Every organization desires to have employees who perform job expectations and are engaged with the organization.